Former Penn State coach Sandusky: mentor or molester?

 The Second Mile said last month that it barred Sandusky from programs involving children from 2008, when he told them he was under investigation.

-University trustees fired Paterno and the school's president last month for failing to report to police an alleged 2002 assault in a Penn State football shower.
+Trustees fired Paterno and the university president last month for failing to report to police an alleged 2002 assault in a Penn State football shower.

 The former athletic director and a former top finance officer also face perjury charges over that incident.